moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Monitoring staleness
 For leader-based replication, writes are applied to the leader and to followers in the same order, and each node has a position in the replication log.
-By subtracting a follower’s current position from the leader’s current position, you can measure the amount of replication lag.
+By subtracting a follower's current position from the leader's current position, you can measure the amount of replication lag.
 In systems with leaderless replication, if the database only uses read repair (no anti-entropy), there is no limit to how old a value might be.

 #### Sloppy Quorums and Hinted Handoff
 Databases with leader‐less replication are appealing for use cases that require high availability and low latency, and that can tolerate occasional stale reads.
-In a large cluster it’s likely that a client can connect to some database nodes during a network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.
+In a large cluster it's likely that a client can connect to some database nodes during a network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.
  In that case, database designers face a trade-off:

     * Is it better to return errors to all requests for which we cannot reach a quorum of w or r nodes
-    * It accepts writes anyway, and write them to some nodes that are reachable but aren’t among the n nodes on which the value usually lives
+    * It accepts writes anyway, and write them to some nodes that are reachable but aren't among the n nodes on which the value usually lives

 The latter is called _sloppy quorum_, once the network interruption is fixed, any writes that one node temporarily